 Two of the ten potential investors walked out.
 The other 8 actually applauded, saying they hadn’t realized they had an unconscious bias against women before they even walked in.
 She had no problems getting funded.

-For people who have donated or invested previously, the focus should be on how they’ll decide to invest or donate again.
+For people who have donated to you or invested with you previously, begin your meeting with a discussion on how they’ll decide to invest or donate again.
 These folks seem to be obvious patrons, but unfortunately not all recommit.

 While we assume we can encourage them to donate or invest more, we might not know what they need to hear from us to do so: What do they need to know about what we’ve accomplished in the meantime?
 Are they looking for some sign of ‘success’ or to know if we’ve made the change or addition they were hoping for?
 Do they still trust us?
 Again, we can assume, but we don’t know for sure.